SubhamPramanik/service-catalog/README.md

 - **Authentication and Security:** Adding authentication for secure API access.
 This can done through by adding another middleware in the code.
 - **Advanced Filtering and Sorting:** Extend the filtering capabilities to include more fields and support sorting to enhance user experience.
+- **Testing:** Some of the high-level unit test cases have been mentioned to the handler files.
+Eventually we should have end to end tests and integration test setup, where the service catalog pulls data from various other systems.

 ## Contributing